Meet author Alyssa Schwarz

 What genre do you focus on?

-So far, I’ve written mainly contemporary Christian fiction romance, and my first book, The Glass Cottage, had a small time-slip element as well.
-As a reader, I love both contemporary and historical Christian fiction.
+So far, I’ve focused on writing contemporary Christian fiction romance.
+Although, as a reader, I love both contemporary and historical Christian fiction.
 They’re both so different from one another, but they both have the power to speak life and truth into our lives.
-I’d love to venture more into historical fiction, and I have a few ideas in the works, but I plan to finish this current series first and see how it all goes!
+I’m planning for my next book to be a split time WW2 story, so something very different to have fun with!

 Why do you write?